GooFit/GooFit/docs/documentation.md

 PDF implementations may override the `normalization` method, and among the default PDFs, both `AddPdf` and `ProdPdf` do so to ensure that their components are correctly normalized.
-Among the more specialized implementations, `TddpPdf` overrides `normalize` so that it may cache the slowly-changing Breit-Wigner calculations, and also because its time dependence is analytically integrable and it is a good optimization to do only the Dalitz-plot part numerically.
+Among the more specialized implementations, `Amp3BodyT` overrides `normalize` so that it may cache the slowly-changing Breit-Wigner calculations, and also because its time dependence is analytically integrable and it is a good optimization to do only the Dalitz-plot part numerically.
 This points to a more general